stowersinstitute/LIBPB-1390-Image3C/Readme.md

 The steps [below](README.md#create-a-conda-environment)
 install the CUDA libraries during the conda environment setup, but more information about it are available at these links:
-- For more detail about using conda to install CUDA see this article:
+- For more detail about using conda to install CUDA, see this article:
   [Install CUDA with conda](https://towardsdatascience.com/managing-cuda-dependencies-with-conda-89c5d817e7e1)

 - For more information regarding installation of CUDA, see this document: